 In the beginning, Oregon’s Bottle Bill relied exclusively on retail stores to serve as the return locations for beverage containers.
-Much has changed over the years with the introduction of the BottleDrop network, the advancement of technology and the introduction of options that improve convenience for both retail stores and their customers.
+OBRC’s creativity and innovation have led to changes over the years, including the introduction of the BottleDrop network, the advancement of technology, and new options that continually improve convenience for both retail stores and their customers.

 Reverse Vending Equipment

 Self-serve reverse vending machines, also known as RVMs, can help retailers efficiently process the flow of containers returned to their stores.
 OBRC offers a range of reverse vending options to help meet different volume needs, and we keep leased equipment running reliably through a well-staffed Field Services Department.
 To learn more about equipment lease options, please send a note to our Retail Relations team.
 If you currently lease equipment from OBRC and need it serviced, please log in and complete our RVM service request form.

 BottleDrop Express sites are Green and Blue Bag drop-off locations at retail stores.
 Customers benefit from the additional convenient drop locations and retailers benefit from the added foot traffic they bring to their stores.
 BottleDrop Express sites don’t change the number of individual containers retailers are required to accept from consumers, but offering a convenient bulk return alternative is a service many customers appreciate and can help decrease the amount of individual container returns occurring at a retail location.